 Early Speed Rating--ESR picks big longshot winners!

 In May of 2011 we added a new rating to the Diamond System printout and screen view, the ESR rating (Early Speed Rating).
-This is a rating that I created as a foundation for a paper and pen system called the Wire To Window System, which is still available for sale on the Products page; good system.
+This is a rating that I created as a foundation for a paper and pen system called the Wire To Window System.

 Some of you may be familiar with Speed Points, which were created by Dr. William Quirin, a math professor who wrote a couple of handicapping books, including the classic, Thoroughbred Handicapping: State of the Art.
 Although Quirin created Speed Points many years ago, they are still used in countless computer handicapping programs as an aid to evaluate early speed.
 The idea behind Speed Points was that the more points a horse had the more likely it was to get the early lead.
 Steve Klein wrote a book about early speed called, The Power of Early Speed, which is by DRF press.
 In that book Klein created his own formula for Speed Points.